tmu-nlp/JapaneseLSCDataset/README.md

 * Corpus Search Engine CHUNAGON [link](https://chunagon.ninjal.ac.jp/)

 ### Access of usages
-Working on script for automatic usage collecting.
+Working on a convinent way for automatic usage collecting.

 We can send you usage data if you have CHUNAGON account and right to access CHJ and BCCWJ.